imWildCat-archived/CompileAssetCatalogBug-Xcode14/README.md

 Xcode Version 14.0 beta (14A5228q) has a bug which prevents some SVG images from building into apps.

+Update: This bug can only be reproduced on Apple Silicon.

 ## Repro Steps

 1. Clone this project